 Who Is Rickie Fowler’s Caddie?

-In 2022 Rickie Fowler's bag situation has changes.
-He did have long-time caddie Joe Skovron on the bag but before the start of the FedEx Cup playoffs, the two parted ways and Fowler brought Ben Schomin, Tour Operations Manager for Fowler's leading sponsor, Cobra Puma Golf, onto his bag.
-We are yet to confirm if this partnership as any permanence but if we had to guess, it won't be and Schomin will be replaced soon.
-As soon as this happens we will update this page.
+Previously Fowler did have long-time caddie Joe Skovron on the bag but before the start of the 2022 FedEx Cup playoffs, the two parted ways and Fowler brought Ben Schomin, Tour Operations Manager for Fowler's leading sponsor, Cobra Puma Golf, onto his bag.

-"It was a team decision," Fowler told the Associated Press.
+"It was a team decision," Fowler told the Associated Press at the time.
 "Decided to go different ways.
 It could be the best option currently.
 By no means does this mean it's the end of the road.
 He's like a big brother to me."

 "It is different," Fowler told the AP.
 "In 13 years, there's been only one other week, my rookie year, when I had someone else on the bag.
 One of our assistants from Oklahoma State, Donnie Darr, he caddied for me at the Memorial.
 Outside of that, Joe has been my guy."